▲ 87 years old hands, Alexander Kleppestø.

 Frail at the final moment, her watery eyes never saw her invisible executioner’s shadow.

-This entry is part of Jack Rusher’s archive, originally published January 20th, 2014, in New York.
+This entry is part of my journal, published January 20, 2014, in New York.